 - — Temporary apartments, guest houses, and homestays cater to international students and are often furnished and do not require a long term contract.

 - — Try nesterly! nesterly pairs local homeowners with a spare room with graduate students willing to exchange help around the house such as walking the dog or helping with groceries for cheaper rent.

 - How long do you want to stay?
 Most leases in Boston are for 12 months.
-You cannot leave the apartment without paying every month’s rent, or finding someone to sublet your room.
+You cannot leave the apartment without paying every month’s rent, or by obtaining permission from your landlord to find someone to sublet your room.

 - Do you want to live with roommates?
 Many new students find that living with others makes the transition to Boston and a new culture much easier.

-- Where in Boston do you want to live?
+- What neighborhood within Boston?
 Learn more about Boston’s neighborhoods.
 Most students live within 1.5 miles of campus.

 - How much do you want to spend?
-See the average monthly rental costs by neighborhood and additional costs to expect here.
+See the average monthly rental costs by neighborhood and additional monthly costs here.

-- Follow Steps to Finding an Apartment.
-Use your Husky email address to create an account on the Housing Database.
+- 4. Use your Husky email address to create an account on the Housing Database.

 - Decide which apartment you want and get a lease from the realtor.
 Make sure you read and understand the lease before you sign it.